wpexpertsio/Post-SMTP/readme.txt

 Post SMTP is *not* another WP Mail SMTP clone like WP Bank or Easy SMTP.
 It replaces the default WordPress SMTP library, PHPMailer, with the heavy-duty Zend_Mail.
 Never [lose an email to PHP mail()](http://www.jvfconsulting.com/blog/php-mail-function-vs-smtp-guaranteed-delivery/) again.

-= The Only SMTP plugin with chrome Notifications =
-Get notified if your emails are failing inside your Chrome browser.
-[Download here](https://chrome.google.com/webstore/detail/post-smtp-notifications/npklmbkpbknkmbohdbpikeidiaekjoch?hl=en-US)

 https://www.youtube.com/watch?v=mXDEEE9jnfw

 = Post SMTP Features =